 Letters of recommendation are a key part of your application.
 Strong ones provide meaningful support, and a lukewarm one can really hurt you.
 In this post we’ll answer two questions: Who should write in support of your PhD application?
 And how can you make sure your letters are as good as they can be?

-For your PhD app, you need LORs that can address your research experience and potential.
+For your PhD application, you need LORs that can address your research experience and potential.
 Most of your letters, unless you have extensive work experience, should be from academic references.
 (If you have work experience, you can submit a work reference, but it should also focus on your research potential.)
 Ask people who know you well and can comment specifically and knowledgeably about your abilities.

 When you ask your recommenders if they can write in support of your application, ask if they would be able to write you a “strong” letter.
 This provides a gentle way for a hesitant recommender to decline – they can let you know that they don’t think they know you well enough to write a “strong” letter (or you might sense their hesitation), and you can move on to someone else.

 How to help your recommenders write strong LORs